 There have been technical and procedural challenges to the construction and licensing of Vogtle Units No. 3 and No. 4 at the federal and state level and additional challenges may arise.
 Processes are in place that are designed to assure compliance with the requirements specified in the Westinghouse Design Control Document and the combined construction and operating licenses, including inspections by Southern Nuclear and the Nuclear Regulatory Commission that occur throughout construction.
+In connection with the additional construction remediation work described above, Southern Nuclear reviewed the project's construction quality programs and, where needed, is implementing improvement plans consistent with these processes.
+Findings from such inspections could require additional remediation and/or further Nuclear Regulatory Commission oversight.
+In addition, certain license amendment requests have been filed and approved or are pending before the Nuclear Regulatory Commission.
+On March 15, 2021, the Nuclear Regulatory Commission issued an appealable order denying the Blue Ridge Environmental Defense League's December 2020 motion to reopen proceedings on its petition challenging a license amendment request.
+The staff of the Nuclear Regulatory Commission has issued the requested amendment.

-As a result of such compliance processes, certain license amendment requests have been filed and approved or are pending before the Nuclear Regulatory Commission.
-Various design and other licensing-based compliance matters, including the timely submittal by Southern Nuclear of inspections, tests, analyses, and acceptance documentation for each unit and the related reviews and approvals by the Nuclear Regulatory Commission necessary to support Nuclear Regulatory Commission authorization to load fuel, may arise, which may result in additional license amendments or require other resolution.
-On June 15, 2020, the Nuclear Regulatory Commission rejected Nuclear Watch South's April 20, 2020 petition requesting a hearing and challenging the closure of certain inspections, tests, analyses, and acceptance criteria.
-On August 10, 2020, the Atomic Safety Licensing Board rejected the Blue Ridge Environmental Defense League's May 11, 2020 petition challenging a license amendment request.
-The staff of the Nuclear Regulatory Commission has issued the requested amendment to the combined construction and operating license for Vogtle Unit No. 3.
-The Blue Ridge Environmental Defense League appealed the Atomic Safety Licensing Board's decision to the Nuclear Regulatory Commission.
-If any license amendment requests or other licensing-based compliance issues are not resolved in a timely manner, there may be further delays in the project schedule that could result in increased costs to the Co-owners.
+Various design and other licensing-based compliance matters, including the timely submittal by Southern Nuclear of the inspections, tests, analyses, and acceptance criteria documentation for each unit and the related reviews and approvals by the Nuclear Regulatory Commission necessary to support authorization to load fuel, may arise, which may result in additional license amendments or require other resolution.
+If any license amendment requests or other licensing-based compliance issues, including inspections, tests, analyses, and acceptance criteria, are not resolved in a timely manner, there may be further delays in the project schedule that could result in increased costs to the Co-owners.